William Holmes à Court, 3rd Baron Heytesbury: Family

+His sudden death at the age of 41 came as a shock, as he was thought to be in excellent health.

+Land-holding

 Heytesbury's entry in Who's Who 1903 said he "owned about 13,400 acres" and lived at Heytesbury, Wiltshire, and Westover, Newport, Isle of Wight.
 He died in 1903, at Heytesbury House, and since 1901 had been master of the South and West Wilts Hunt.
 He was succeeded by his younger brother, Leonard Holmes à Court.
-His sudden death at the age of 41 came as a shock, as he was thought to be in excellent health.

-In 1907, Heytesbury's daughter Margaret Elinor married Henry Edward FitzHerbert, a younger son of Sir Richard FitzHerbert, 5th Baronet, who later became a Church of England clergyman.
-They had four daughters and three sons, including Sir John Richard Frederick FitzHerbert, 8th Baronet (1913–1989), who inherited the Tissington Hall estate in 1963.